Attention Deficit Hyperactivity Disorder (ADHD)

 • The presence of other disorders may complicate the diagnosis of ADHD.

-It can be helpful for the teenager to understand this diagnosis so that they can start to understand their challenges and regain confidence and look for school and work options that can improve the overall quality of their life.
+It can be helpful for the teenager to understand their diagnosis so that they can start to understand their challenges and regain confidence and look for school and work options that can improve the overall quality of their life.

 Empowerment